 Cross addiction is when a person essentially replaces one addiction with another.
 It doesn’t have to seamlessly occur immediately after achieving sobriety, although it can.
 There can be a span of many sober months or years, in fact.
 Sometimes a jarring life event — like the car accident mentioned above — can revive addictive behaviors.

-It can be due to a loss — a spouse dies, and that glass of wine takes the edge off.
+It can be due to a loss — when a spouse dies, and that glass of wine takes the edge off.
 But wait?
 What about the whole bottle?
 If one glass is good, wouldn’t one bottle be great?
 Therein lies the danger.

 How common is cross addiction?

 It’s tough to say exactly how common cross addictions are.
 One could argue that anyone struggling with something habit-forming is a candidate for cross dependence.
-If the conditions are right — particularly if a person hasn’t resolved what compels them to overconsume in the first place — then he or she is at risk to sink back into an addictive behavior.
+If the conditions are right — particularly if a person hasn’t resolved what compels them to overconsume in the first place — then he or she is at risk to sink back into addictive behavior.
 It could be a relapse into the substance or behavior they initially were addicted to, or it could be something different, but equally disruptive.

 Stories pepper the internet about people who have weight-loss reduction surgery, and instead of large quantities of food, they turn to heavy drinking or shopping or other addictions.
 In that case, the ability to overeat has been curbed, but the compulsion finds another outlet.
-That’s the cross addiction definition in a nutshell.
+That’s the cross-addiction definition in a nutshell.

 The data is a bit scary for people in recovery.
 A high number of people — more than 85 percent, according to the National Institute for Drug Abuse (NIDA) — who have a drug addiction return to using within a year.

-Conditions can impact the likelihood of relapse or cross addiction.
+Conditions can impact the likelihood of relapse or cross-addiction.
 NIDA compares the condition to a street corner: unpoliced, dealers can sell drugs.
 Policed, the dealers vanish, and the likelihood of use drops.
 Monitored, addiction can more easily be managed; unmonitored, chaos (and abuse) can take over.

 Quitting that promise of euphoria is hard.
 NIDA scientists trained rats to push a button for a dose of cocaine.
 Some levers lit up to indicate that the white stuff was available; others flashed on to say that there would be no drug available.